Updated August 2021

 There are a number of different articles that fit under the news section.
-These categories of opinion, opinion pieces, and longer-form features
+These include general news articles, factual news, opinion, analysis, explainers, promotions, shopping, and rumours.

 In the ever-moving world of tech, product software is becoming an important aspect.
 The hardware you buy on day one could be better via firmware and new features later in its life.
 To reflect this, we update reviews, adding additional information, criticism and context.
 Note, however, we do not degrade original scores (these remain in place, with a "first published" date showing at the base of the verdict for clarity)

-When scoring products we look at a number of factors including design, features, usability, performance, value, and most importantly if it does not say what it is
+When scoring products we look at a number of factors including design, features, usability, performance, value, and most importantly if it does what it claims to do.

 Hands-on / Pictures and hands-on

-Some of our older friends may be presented as "hands-on" or "pictures and hands-on".
-These articles are more akin to the In pictures approach above. we have moved away from these markets as we move forward.
+Some of our older articles may be presented as "hands-on" or "pictures and hands-on".